jeremyButtler/find--Co-infections/README.md

    happen.
 4. Probably should document how to interface with the small programs I made (trimSamFile, scoreReads, and fqGetIds).
 May never be done.
+5. Breaking up code in findCoInft.c into smaller components, like I did for scoreReads and trimSamFile.
+This is higher on my priority list.
+6. Deal with seg fault happening when all reads are removed during the clustering or binning step.
+For now not worried about this, since the program would have finished any ways.
+So is is more of a graceful exit.
+You can catch this problem by looking at the prefix--read-counts.tsv file.

 ## Thanks: